 The Company values the experience directors bring from other boards on which they serve, but recognizes that those boards may also present demands on a director’s time and availability and may present conflicts or legal issues.
 Directors should advise the Chair of the Corporate Governance and Nominating Committee and the CEO before accepting membership on other boards of directors or other significant commitments involving affiliation with other businesses or governmental units.
+The Board generally considers it desirable for directors not to serve on the boards of directors of more than three public companies (other than the Company or a company in which the Company has a significant equity interest) that require substantial time commitments, absent special circumstances or specific approval of the Board.
 If a member of the Audit Committee simultaneously serves on the audit committee of more than two other public companies, the Board must determine that such simultaneous service would not impair the ability of such member to effectively serve on the Audit Committee, and must disclose such determination in the Company’s annual proxy statement.

 Contact with Management.